Leonardo Buta

-Leonardo Daniel Ulineia Buta (born 5 June 2002) is a Portuguese professional footballer who plays as a left-back or winger for Spanish club Eibar on loan from Italian club Udinese.
+Leonardo Daniel Ulineia Buta (born 5 June 2002) is a Portuguese professional footballer who plays as a left-back or winger for Ligue 2 club Red Star.

 Club career

 Having grown through the youth ranks and reserve team of SC Braga, Leonardo Buta made his professional debut for the club on the 12 February 2022, replacing Bruno Rodrigues at the 56th minute of a 2–1 home Primeira Liga win against Paços de Ferreira.

 On 5 June 2022, Buta signed a five-year contract with Udinese in Italy.

 On 18 July 2023, Udinese sent Buta on a season-long loan to Primeira Liga side Gil Vicente.

 On 2 September 2024, Buta moved to Moreirense, with Udinese announcing it as a permanent transfer.
 However, that move was retroactively reported as a loan.

 On 24 July 2025, Buta was loaned to Eibar in Spain.
+During the second half of that season, he returned to Portugal, joining Primeira Liga side Rio Ave on loan.

 International career

 Buta is a youth international for Portugal, playing with the under-17 during the 2018–19 season.